The Morija Guest House is

 You can read great reviews on Morija Guest Houses (MGH) from different parts of the world on tripadvisor.

-MGH belongs to the Lesotho Hotels and Hospitality Association (LHHA) and the Maloti Drakensberg Route (MDR).
+MGH belongs to the Lesotho Hotels and Hospitality Association (LHHA).

 Matela Youth Centre is located in one of the buildings at the